carter-yagemann/vmi-unpack/README.md

 ## Output

-The current output of VMI-Unpack is very basic.
-Every time the target process writes data to a page and then executes it, that page will be extracted as a layer.
+Every time the target process writes data to a page and then executes it, the memory segment that page belongs to will be extracted as a layer.
 Layers are written to the provided output directory in the form `<pid>-<layer>-<rip>.bin` where `<layer>` starts at 0 and increments with each newly extracted layer and `<rip>` is the value of the program counter when the layer is first executed.
 This value can also be interpreted as the virtual address the layer starts at.